 If you are searching for an exact phrase, put the term in quotes.
 Be aware that historical newspapers often have a somewhat cavalier attitude towards names; multiple spellings and misspellings of names are normal.
 If a word or name has multiple known spellings, put both spellings in quotes separated with “or.”

 While searching in the Brooklyn Digitized Newspaper archive for just “Camilla Urso” returned 131 results, adding the alternate spelling “Camille Urso” returned an additional 20 results.
 Also try searching for word truncations such as “Camil* Urso.”

 Newspaper search algorithms work best with broad but specific results.
 In the example above, while I have specified an exact name in quotes, I have also made my search broad enough to encompass multiple spellings and misspellings.

-Despite the ease of searching in digitized collections, browsing results too quickly can easily lead to misconstrued data.
-Depending on the scope of your project and personal resources, sort your search results either by relevance or chronologically (oldest-newest or vice versa).
+Digitized newspapers return thousands of results with one click, however, browsing results too quickly can easily lead to misconstrued data.
+I recommend sorting your search results chronologically, this facilitates narrative reading and helps contextualize articles within a larger research narrative.
 When reading through search results, the most important thing is not to cherry pick.
 Regardless of how you sort your data, read all the search-results on a page.
-Don’t rely on text previews or OCR to determine whether or not to view a result.
+Do not rely on text previews or OCR to determine whether or not to view a result.
 When reading through results, it can be helpful to set aside or flag detailed articles that you may want to come back to, transcribe, or quote in the future.
 Setting them aside in a new tab, allows you to continue browsing without becoming sidetracked by a single article.

 The Importance of Contextual Reading